Testing Causality in Scientific Modelling Software: Case Studies

 \paragraph{Effect of $I$ on $P_u$} First, we test whether doubling $I$ causes $P_u$ to increase by a factor of 4 for $I \in \{1, \ldots ,16\}$ and $W,H\in \{1, \ldots ,10\}$.
 Since we are interested in the multiplicative effect of $I$ on $P_u$, we use the \emph{risk ratio} (RR, see \Cref{sec:background}), which quantifies the factor by which the intervention (doubling $I$) causes the outcome change:

-Using the SMT-style data, we calculate the RR directly by contrasting the empirical $P_u$ means for the control and treatment values of $I$.
-On the other hand, for the random dataset, we must use the CTF to perform identification on the causal DAG in \Cref{fig:pp-dag}.
-This reveals that there is no confounding to adjust for in this scenario and that we can therefore use a regression model of the form $P_u \sim x_1 I + x_2 I^2$ to derive a causal estimate.
-We include an $I^2$ term here as we expect $P_u$ to vary quadratically with $I$ (this decision is informed by domain expertise but can be validated by varying $I$ and observing changes to $I$).
-Additionally, notice that our regression model does not contain $W$ or $H$ as both the theoretical results and the original study \cite{guderlei2007statistical} indicate that $P_u$ should be independent of window size.
+To estimate the RR using the CTF and observational data, we need to consider whether there is confounding bias in the data and design a regression model accordingly.
+To achieve this, we perform identification on the causal DAG shown in \Cref{fig:pp-dag}, revealing that there is no confounding over the effect of $I$ on $P_u$ in this scenario.
+Therefore, we do not need to include additional terms for confounders in our regression model.
+However, because we expect $P_u$ to vary quadratically with $I$, we opt to include the term $I^2$.
+This assumption is informed by domain expertise \cite{guderlei2007statistical} but can be validated by varying $I$ and observing changes to $P_u$.
+This process yields a regression model of the following form:

-We can then apply this regression model to the randomly sampled data to predict the RR.
-Notice that, since the second dataset is randomly generated, it is unlikely to contain the exact values for the control and treatment necessary to directly compute the RR.
-Therefore, we must rely on our causally-valid statistical estimator to infer \emph{counterfactuals} in this instance.
+We then apply the regression model to our observational data to obtain a causal estimate of the RR (\Cref{eqn:pp-rr}).

-\paragraph{Effect of $W$ on $P_u$} Second, we test whether the sample window size has a causal effect on $P_u$.
-We achieve this by observing whether changes to the width of the window $W$ \emph{cause} a change to $P_u$.
+\paragraph{Effect of $W$ on $P_u$} Second, we test whether the sample window size $W$ has a causal effect on $P_u$.
 Since we are only interested in whether there is \emph{some} effect, we use the \emph{average treatment effect} (ATE, see \Cref{sec:background}), which quantifies the additive change in outcome caused by the intervention (increasing $W$):

-Ordinarily, to investigate whether $W$ affects $P_u$ using SMT, we would need to run another set of experiments, this time fixing the value of $I$ and varying $W$.
-In the CTF, however, we can use our causally valid estimators to infer the effect of $W$ on $P_u$ from the \emph{same} 1000 model runs.
-We achieve this by modifying our regression model to include terms for $W$ and $W^{-1}$, reflecting our hypotheses that $W$ does affect $P_u$ and that they share an inverse relationship (this choice is informed by domain expertise but can be validated by varying $W$ and observing $P_u$).
-We then apply this model to the original data to estimate the above ATE.
-The effect of $H$ could be investigated similarly, but we omit this due to space constraints.
+Ordinarily, to investigate whether $W$ affects $P_u$ using SMT, we would need to execute a fresh, customised set of test cases, this time fixing the value of $I$ and varying $W$.
+In the CTF, however, we can infer this effect from the \emph{same} 1000 model runs (i.e. re-using data from \emph{previous} test executions to predict \emph{new} test outcomes).